Card Services calls have the general form:

 this client could be bound to a multifunction card.

-The following flags can be specified in Attributes
+The following flags can be specified in Attributes:

-Specifies that the interrupt should be configured for pulsed mode, rather than the default level mode.
+IRQ_FORCED_PULSESpecifies that the interrupt should be configured for pulsed mode, rather than the default level mode.

-Specifies that this interrupt can be time-shared with other Card Services drivers.
+IRQ_TYPE_TIMESpecifies that this interrupt can be time-shared with other Card Services drivers.
 Only one driver should enable the interrupt at any time.

-, this should be set by the
+IRQ_FIRST_SHAREDIn conjunction with IRQ_TYPE_TIME, this should be set by the

 first driver requesting a shared interrupt.

-field points to an interrupt service
+IRQ_HANDLER_PRESENTIndicates that the Handler field points to an interrupt service

 routine that should be installed.